pchat99/flutter_linux_app/README.md

-# linuxmobile

-A new Flutter project.
+A new Flutter App development Integration With Firebase’s Firestore And Running Any Linux Command Using API

 ## Getting Started